Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 VAT may be charged by the landlord if the landlord has registered for VAT for the transfer of rights to use immovable property and the tenant is using the premises for a purpose entitling VAT deduction.

-Costs other than the rent payable by the tenant at the start of a lease include the provision of lease security, securing the due observance of the obligations of the tenant under the lease agreement, as agreed in the lease agreement.
+Costs other than the rent payable by the tenant at the start of a lease include the provision of lease security, securing the due observance of the obligations of the tenant, as agreed in the lease agreement.

-The property owner is liable for the maintenance and repair of areas, which are not covered by lease agreements, unless otherwise agreed with the tenants.
+The property owner is liable for the maintenance and repair of areas that are not covered by lease agreements, unless otherwise agreed with the tenants.